jczekanska/wikipedia_db/README.md

 ### Populating the database

-To populate the database with Wikipedia categories as nodes in the Docker console, launch the `import.sh` file located in `/home/dbuser/scripts` with the command `./import.sh`.
+To populate the database with Wikipedia categories as nodes in the Docker console, launch the `import.sh` file located in `/home/dbuser/scripts` with the command `./import.sh` (this may take a while).
 This script uses the Neo4j APOC library and imports the nodes and relationships in batches.

 # Usage